djwillcaine/DogeChat-Bot/README.md

   * `1` - Only important information and warnings will be logged
   * `2` - The above as well as debug logs
   * `3` - All of the above as well as any chat messages/tips received

+### bot.logger(fn:Function(level, message))
+This allows you to add your own custom handler for logging messages outputted by the module.
+These are by default logged to the console but if you want to write them to file or something you can use this method.
+The example code below adds each log to a variable which could be later written to file, for example, in the same format that the module itslef logs them to the console.

+    bot.logger(function(level, message, time) {
+	    myLogs += "[" + level + "] " + message + "\n";
+	});

+  * `level` contains a string denoting what level of logging this is, it can be any of `DBUG`, `INFO`, `WARN` or `CHAT`
+  * `message` contains the message which was logged
+  * `time` is a JavaScript date object which is the time at which this message was logged

 License
 --------